-Sometimes we get stagnate in our pursuit of knowledge, forgetting to learn about the earth from the earth.
+Sometimes we stagnate in our pursuit of knowledge, forgetting to learn about the earth from the earth.
 We forget that lessons from Spirit are all around us.
-This includes our own pets.
+This includes our own pets and backyard furry friends.

 It is important that we are always learning, always moving forward on our journeys and observing animals can teach us much.

 The animals in our lives can be the pets we have in our family, our neighbour’s dog, and our furry wild friends in our own backyard or even a local park.